theobald-software/theobald-software.github.io/content/_en/xtract-universal/destinations/alteryx.md

 progressstate: 5
 ---

+The following section describes the loading of the SAP extraction data from Alteryx.

 ## Requirements

 The Xtract Universal Alteryx plugin for the Alteryx designer is required to use the Alteryx destination.